Justyuanz/get_next_line/README.md

 - Respecting system limits (`ulimit`, file descriptor limits)
 - Understanding how memory segments (stack, heap, BSS) affect program behavior
 - Debugging memory issues and avoiding leaks with `valgrind` and `gdb`
+- Using the C preprocessor to handle conditions

 ## Example